eScholarship/cdl-splashgen/README.md

 pages for items in [eScholarship](https://escholarship.org/).
 It is built using Maven and packaged as a WAR file.

+It's important to note that the [splashGen.rb](https://github.com/eScholarship/jschol/blob/master/splash/splashGen.rb) Ruby script in the JSchol repo has considerable control over the content of a typical eScholarship splash page.
+In general, this SplashGen service controls which font is used in the splashpage, and handles the process of adding a splash page to an item.
+All other changes to an eScholarship splash page need to be made in the JSchol code repository.

 ## Build
 To build the project:
 ```bash